 The school provides advice to staff regarding their personal online activity and has strict rules regarding online contact and electronic communication with pupils.
 Staff found to be in breach of these rules may be subject to disciplinary action or child protection investigation

-This information is contained in the Staff Code of Conduct, and the AUP.
+This information is contained in the Code of Conduct policy.